What does an air filter, cabin air filter or fuel filter do?

 The purpose of each filter is clear: to trap and protect.

 Air filter: Engine protection is the name of the game.
 So is engine performance.
 Acceleration can improve up to 11% after an old, dirty air filter is replaced.
-Our Purolator Classic air filters are engineered to trap 96.5% of harmful contaminants that can damage your engine.*
+Our Pennzoil air filters are engineered to trap harmful contaminants that can damage your engine.

 Cabin air filter: Made to prevent outside allergens and dust from entering your ride’s air vents.
 The benefit: it keeps the air that you breathe inside the cabin clean.
 They’re engineered to trap a whole bunch of things, including pollen, dust, mold spores, smoke, soot and smog – none of which belong in your nose.

 Fuel filter: The cleaner the fuel system, the more efficiently your vehicle will operate.
 Even a slight reduction in fuel flow can affect your vehicle’s overall performance and fuel economy.
 With a new fuel filter, you typically notice a boost in fuel efficiency and overall performance.
 And with the cost of gas these days, that savings can be significant.